BigDataIA-Fall2024-TeamA1/Final-Project/README.md

 1. The user uploads a case file (PDF).
 2. The system extracts file content and performs the following:
    - **Summarization**: Generates a concise summary using NLP models.
-   - **Embedding Generation**: Creates vector embeddings using `all-MiniLM-L6-v2`.
+   - **Embedding Generation**: Creates vector embeddings.
    - **Storage**: Stores embeddings in Pinecone and metadata in Snowflake.
-3. The system retrieves similar cases and uses GPT to generate strategic advice.
+3. The system uses GPT to generate strategic advice.
 4. Users can perform additional web searches for unresolved questions.

 ### Solution 2 Workflow